 the entry will be disqualified.
 All funds are is U.S. dollar.

-The winner of our commercial non-fiction writing competition is "what is an asthma nebuliser?" selected from applicants that have entered this category.
+The winner of our commercial non-fiction writing competition is "what is reflux support?" selected from applicants that have entered this category.

 Qualifications: Contest open to all writers of romance fiction who are unpublished in book-length fictions.
 COFW recognizes e-books and print-on-demand books as publications.